Foot Launch Powered Paragliding course (conditions apply)

 Pilots wishing to cross over from Paragliding (PG) to Powered Paragliding (PPG) or PPG to PG can now enrol in a special conversion course designed just for this purpose.
 Broaden your horizons today and enjoy more airtime by expanding your knowledge and flying skills!

 The biggest advantage to crossing over is increasing your ability to fly more often, at more times during the day, and at more locations.
 While there are many similarities, there are some different and specific techniques and skills to learn that will make each discipline safer and more fun.
 To enrol in this class, pilots must be proficient in either PG or PPG.
 Additional instruction may be necessary to earn certification for either sport.
 Our school is uniquely qualified to teach crossing over, as we actively fly both ways.

 PG to PPG

 Free flight pilots wanting to fly with a paramotor will learn about their particular motor unit, setup, pre-flight, launch techniques, flying considerations, landing, safety, airspace limitations, motor care and transport.

 Proficient PG pilots will usually take 2 days to complete the Crossing Over Conversion Course.
 Skill permitting, the final day of this course will include the pilot's first solo powered flights.
-Qualified PG Students can make use of the School's equipment, if available.
-After completion we can advice them on choice of PPG equipment to purchase.
 If the pilot has met the requirements for certification, the PPG and PPT tests can be administered.